mvdwetering/yamaha_ynca/docs/IMPROVEMENTS.md

 Challenges:

 * Avoiding duplicate / false discoveries.
 The YNCA protocol does not offer a unique identifier to identify duplicates.
-Maybe checks can be done on IP address, but there are users that use hostname to connect to the receiver, not sure how that should be handled.
+Maybe checks can be done on IP address, but there are users who use hostname to connect to the receiver, not sure how that should be handled.
 * Only 1 YNCA connection can be made to a receiver at the time.
 The is-ynca-supported check during discovery could interfere with the normal integration setup if it gets discovered early.